birkenkrahe/dsc101/syllabus.md

 Put “Pledged” and a note of any collaboration in the comments of any program you turn in.
-Programming assignments are individual efforts, but you may seek assistance from another student or me.
+Programming assignments are individual efforts, but you may seek assistance from another student or the course instructor.
 You may not copy someone else’s solution.
 If you are having trouble finishing an assignment, it is far better to do your own work and receive a low score than to go through an honor trial and suffer the penalties that may be involved.

 What is cheating on an assignment?
 Here are a few examples:

--   Having someone else write your program, in whole or in part
+-   Having someone else write your assignment, in whole or in part
--   Copying a program someone else wrote, in whole or in part
+-   Copying an assignment someone else wrote, in whole or in part
--   Collaborating with someone else to the extent that your programs are identifiably very similar, in whole or in part
+-   Collaborating with someone else to the extent that your submissions are identifiably very similar, in whole or in part
--   Turning in a program with the wrong name on it
+-   Turning in a submission with the wrong name on it

 What is not cheating?
 Here are some examples: